Learn how to do this easy styrofoam printmaking project with kids.

 Have you tried styrofoam printmaking with your kids?

-It’s a remarkably easy and rewarding printmaking technique and you can do it with styrofoam trays from the grocery store (free) or with styrofoam sheets from the craft store (inexpensive).
+It’s a remarkably easy and rewarding printmaking technique!
+You can do this project with styrofoam trays from the grocery store (free) or with styrofoam sheets from the craft store (inexpensive).

 To make your printing plates, you simply draw a design into the soft styrofoam.
 Then you ink it up, and press the ink-covered styrofoam to paper.
 Easy peasy.